sridharrreddy/TrumpCars/README.md

 ### How the stack works
 - ASP.Net and SQL Server manage business logic and data of the game
 - SignalR allows the clients to communicate with each other realtime, via sockets, while server only has to manage game state.
-- ReactJs.Net refreshes the page as & when the game state change
+- ReactJs.Net refreshes the page as & when the game state changes